 Here at Challenge Coins 4 Less, we’ve seen just about every kind of coin design you can imagine – military, police, corporate, or otherwise.
 We’ve seen coins with mermaids, glow-in-the-dark coins, and even a coin that looks like a pizza.

 For your corporate challenge coins, come up with a design that represents your team.
-Take this coin for Cisco as an example:
+Take this coin for Cisco, for example:

-Cisco is a large company known around the world for IT and networking, however, this coin is for a special initiative within the company involving advanced threat solutions.
+Cisco is a large company known around the world for Information Technology and networking.
+However, this coin is for a special initiative within the company involving advanced threat solutions.
 The searchlight design looks snazzy on the opposite side, and shows off a specialized team or strategy within the larger company.

-Adapt this for your own coin, and your employees are sure to treasure it as a collectible forever.
+Adapt your own design for your company coin, and your employees are sure to treasure it as a collectible forever.
 Even as they move on to other opportunities, they’ll still look fondly on the time they were part of a great team that worked well together to accomplish a special task.
-Corporate challenge coins are something you and your employees or peers will hold on to for the rest of their lives!
+Corporate challenge coins are something your employees or peers will hold on to for the rest of their lives!